radiegtya/meteoris2/README.md

 function data is responsible to storing dynamic data to be displayed to the view.
 Create a view with related name, remember this is the best practice using naming convention in Meteoris.

-4. Creating html page to be used for Controller
+*4. Creating html page to be used for Controller*
 ```
 <template name="postsIndex">
 	{{helloWorld}}